AnirudhVerma1/Shoot/README.md

 # Shoot
-This is a shooting game made by me during my class 12th.
+This is a shooting game made by me!